-For each sector for which commitments have been undertaken for establishment and subject to any reservations listed in Annex [...]
-(Schedule of Specific Commitments), each Party shall allow investors of the other Party to employ in their enterprise natural persons of that other Party, provided that such employees are key personnel or graduate trainees as defined in Article 12.
-The temporary entry and stay of key personnel and graduate trainees shall be:
+For each sector for which commitments have been undertaken for the cross-border supply of services and for establishment, and subject to any reservations listed in Annex [...]
+(Schedule of Specific Commitments), each Party shall allow the temporary entry and stay of business services sellers for a period of up to 90 days in any twelve month period11.